Monitoring Warehouse Load¶

 Using the Slider¶

 To use the chart, first use the slider to select the range of time to view in the chart.
-You can select a range from eight hours (minimum) to fourteen days (maximum).
-The chart displays the total query load in intervals of five minutes to one hour, depending on the range you selected.
+You can select a range from 8 hours (minimum) to 14 days (maximum).
+The chart displays the total query load in intervals of 5 minutes to 1 hour, depending on the range you selected.
 As you change the size of the range, the intervals change dynamically to maintain the appropriate scale.

-You can also drag the slider to any position within the fourteen-day range to display the load for that period of time.
+You can also drag the slider to any position within the 14-day range to display the load for that period of time.

 Understanding the Bar Chart¶